Detecting Multilevel Manipulation from Limit Order Book via Cascaded Contrastive Representation Learning: Conclusion

 \section{Conclusion}

-In this work, we address the challenge of detecting multilevel spoofing, a sophisticated form of trade-based manipulation, by leveraging the hierarchical information in Limit Order Book (LOB) data.
-We propose a representation learning framework that integrates a cascaded LOB representation pipeline with supervised contrastive learning, effectively capturing complex multilevel anomaly patterns.
+This work is the first to systematically address the challenge of detecting multilevel spoofing, a sophisticated form of trade-based manipulation, by leveraging the hierarchical information in Limit Order Book (LOB) data.
+We propose a representation learning framework that integrates a cascaded LOB representation architecture with supervised contrastive learning, effectively capturing complex multilevel anomaly patterns.

-Extensive experiments demonstrate the broad effectiveness of our approach.
-Our framework consistently improves detection performance across diverse models, with Transformer-based architectures achieving state-of-the-art results.
+Experimental results demonstrate the effectiveness of our approach: our framework consistently improves detection performance across diverse models, with Transformer-based architectures achieving state-of-the-art results.
 We show that multilevel anomalies are inherently more subtle and challenging than single-level ones, and that LOB data, when properly represented, provides critical information for detection.
-Ablation studies further clarify the complementary contributions of the main representation module, the cascaded LOB pipeline, and the hybrid loss with limited oversampling, offering guidance for the design of robust anomaly detection.
+Ablation studies further clarify the complementary contributions of the cascaded LOB architecture and the combined loss with limited oversampling, providing guidance for the design of robust anomaly detection.

-Looking forward, future work could explore: (i) designing LOB-specific architectures within the cascaded pipeline to better capture hierarchical patterns and sequential dependencies, enabling a synergistic combination of handcrafted and automatically learned features; (ii) refining the definition of supervisory signals or contrastive objectives to enhance representation quality further; and (iii) extending the framework to other types of market manipulation or more general sequential anomaly detection tasks.
-These directions have the potential to improve further detection accuracy, robustness, and applicability to diverse financial and sequential data scenarios.
+Looking forward, future work could explore: (i) designing LOB-specific architectures for Multilevel LOB Encoder to better capture hierarchical patterns and sequential dependencies, enabling a synergistic combination of handcrafted and automatically learned features; (ii) refining the definition of supervisory signals or contrastive objectives to enhance representation quality further; and (iii) extending the framework to other types of market manipulation or more general sequential anomaly detection tasks.
+These directions have the potential to improve the accuracy, robustness, and applicability of the detection to various financial and sequential data scenarios.